 Lemons grow on small evergreen trees in the Rutaceae family native to Asia.
 These fruits have been used across the globe, from Italy and Sicily to Greece, France, and Morocco, making them a worldwide commodity.

 Due to their acidic citrus makeup, lemons are used for both culinary and non-culinary uses.
-Outside the realm of cooking, lemons are used as cleaning agents for brightening copper, removing grease, deodorizing, and disinfecting, for fermenting, and medicinally for aromatherapy and boosting the immune system and energy levels.
+Outside the realm of cooking, lemons are used as cleaning agents for brightening copper, removing grease, deodorizing, and disinfecting; for fermenting; and medicinally for aromatherapy, boosting the immune system, and increasing energy levels.
 They’ve even been used in the science classroom as a battery.

 Health Benefits of Lemon